 For example, if you are currently using traditional means to advertise items in your bricks-and-mortar business, be sure to include your website address in all future advertising campaigns.
 Put it on your business cards, menus, flyers and any other item you hand out to customers or distribute to promote your business.
 Have your website address advertised in the phone book, in any form of print media you are currently using as well.
-This can be in trade publications, local newspapers/magazines and brochures.
+This can be in trade publications, local newspapers/magazines, and brochures.

-Other traditional forms of advertising that offer excellent ways to promote your website include radio and television advertising, outdoor billboards and signs and on your company vehicle.
+Other traditional forms of advertising that offer excellent ways to promote your website include radio and television advertising, outdoor billboards and signs, and on your company vehicle.

-To reach an audience that is more in tune with the internet you may want to consider Google AdWords, Facebook Ads and other pay-per-click (PPC) type campaigns.
-You place an ad and then are usually charged every time someone clicks on your ad.
+To reach an audience that is more in tune with the internet you may want to consider Google AdWords, Facebook Ads, and other pay-per-click (PPC) type campaigns.
+You place an ad and then you are usually charged every time someone clicks on your ad.
 Because of the reach of online advertising, this can be very costly if not done correctly.

 Rather than sending your message out to everyone (even those who have absolutely no interest in your products or services), with many PPC platforms, you can zero in on your target market, by specifying such things as interests and hobbies, age, gender, location, etc, and only show ads to these people, which can have a dramatic effect on your ad’s effectiveness.